ke0ff/bin2s/README.md

 Press any key to continue...
 </pre>
 Responds to file errors and provides terse reports of those errors.
-The "EXE" zip archive is the compiled exe (runs out of a cmd window).
+The "EXE" zip archive is the compiled exe (runs out of a cmd window).<br>
+The easiest use-case is to place the .exe into the folder with the bin files to be processed.
+The output files will be created in that same folder.